-We finally sold the TV just a few days before we sold the house.
+We finally sold the TV just a few days before we sold our home.
 A 60-inch Vizio Smart HDTV.
 That was the last big item among what remained of our possessions.
-For a while we considered taking it with us when we went to store our stuff at Bonnie’s parents in PA.
+For a while, we considered taking it with us when we went to store a few remaining items at Bonnie’s parents in PA.
 We were getting ready to leave the USA and travel the world.

 Three weeks to Closing

-On the day before we drove up to her parents’ house in Wellsboro, PA, we decided that we would sell the TV.
+On the day before we drove up to her parent’s house in PA, we decided that we would sell the TV.
 We did not need such a big one really.
-At two years old, the TV still had some value in it that we could get a good price for it.
+At two years old, the TV still had some value in it that we could get a good price for.
 That was about three weeks before the closing of our home sale.
 Since then I had listed it on craigslist and OfferUp and only received low-ball offers.
 Four days before the closing we still had the TV.

-We’d have had to move that TV with us.
-Not the worst thing, but the chances of selling it at a good price would have diminished, and we’d be faced with the risk of damaging it during transport.
-And then we would have had to set it up again in the new place in order to sell it.
+We’d have had to move that TV.
+Not the worst thing, we would have put it in my parent’s living room to use.
+But the chances of selling it at a good price later would diminish, and we’d be faced with the risk of damaging it during transport.

 So I decided to do what we’ve been calling a “lot sale.”
 Put together items that do not sell individually and sell them as a lot.
 Here’s an example of one that I put together:

-For the TV lot I included a JVC 5.1 digital receiver, five speakers, a sub-woofer, and a Panasonic 5-Disc Carousel DVD Player.
-These other items were not selling, or selling for way too cheap in other ads.
+For the TV lot, I included a JVC 5.1 digital receiver, five speakers, a subwoofer, and a Panasonic 5-Disc Carousel DVD Player.
+These other items were not selling or selling for way too cheap in other ads.
 I hooked them all up in our dining room, which had been serving as our showroom for the last four months.
 Well, really, the entire first floor of the house has been our showroom.
 Every time somebody came to buy an item, we told them to go shopping in the house.
-Worked really well.
+It worked really well.

 I listed it up on craigslist first.
 I figured I would wait until Friday to list it in OfferUp to catch all the weekend shoppers.
 The ad was titled “60-inch Smart HDTV with Home Theater Package.”
 There, I thought, that should catch some attention.
 I just needed to acquire a DVD before anybody came to check it out.